-‘Godzilla vs. Kong’ is the first film hit of the vaccine era.
+‘Godzilla vs. Kong’ is the first film ‘hit’ of the vaccine era.
 But that era still contains plenty of cloudiness.

 But there is a mathematical flaw to inferring a healthy overall return based on an individual film, Nash notes.
 Normal times, after all, see the release — and need for success — of several big movies at once.
 And it’s unclear there’s enough audience for all of them.

-“The question is if there was another big movie out at the same time would that bring a whole new group out to see that?” he said.
+“The question is if there was another big movie out at the same time, would that bring a whole new group out to see that?” he said.
 “Or would it just cut into Godzilla’s numbers?”
-In other words, the overall number of people willing to see movies in theaters may have in fact shrunk but is being disguised by the lack of competition.
+In other words, the overall number of people willing to see movies in theaters may in fact have shrank but is being disguised by the lack of competition.

-Nash said based on these factors he doesn’t know whether moviegoing has taken a permanent hit from the pandemic.
+Nash said based on these factors, he doesn’t know whether moviegoing has taken a permanent hit from the pandemic.
 He remains optimistic.

 “I do believe that we can get up to 70 percent of normal box office by July, and then grow from there in September and October,” he said.

-He added that he based the fall target on international openings, with countries such as China approaching pre-pandemic box-office levels about six months after re-opening.
+He added that he based the fall target on international openings, with countries such as China approaching pre-pandemic box office levels about six months after reopening.
 (The country this year has seen movies even surpass that standard.
 The cop-buddy sequel “Detective Chinatown 3” has taken in $685 million in the country since coming out in February, a significant bump over the $541 million of its predecessor in 2018.)

-That slow ramp-up would make guinea pigs of the major studio releases on the upcoming calendar, including “A Quiet Place Part 2” next month, the “Fast and Furious" sequel “F9” in June, and the long-awaited "Top Gun: Maverick” in July.
+That slow ramp-up would make guinea pigs of the major studio releases on the upcoming calendar, including “A Quiet Place Part II” next month, the “Fast and Furious” sequel “F9” in June and the long-awaited “Top Gun: Maverick” in July.

-“Godzilla,” meanwhile, has grossed more than $235 million overseas — nearly a third of that in China — suggesting that the appetite for theatrical moviegoing abroad, at least in places not besieged by covid, is strong.
+“Godzilla,” meanwhile, has grossed more than $235 million overseas — nearly a third of that in China — suggesting that the appetite for theatrical moviegoing abroad, at least in places not besieged by covid-19, is strong.

 Those who work with theaters say they don’t see “Godzilla” as a one-off.

 “There’s no doubt the industry had a big dip over the last year.
-It’s shaken the foundation a little,” said Wim Buyens, the chief executive of the laser-projector company Cinonic who follows the industry closely.
+It’s shaken the foundation a little,” said Wim Buyens, the chief executive of the laser-projector company Cinionic who follows the industry closely.
 “But a movie like ‘Godzilla’ says the fundamentals of the business are sound.”
 He said he expects a nearly full return to the business in 2022 and is producing technology for it accordingly.

-There remain forces lined up against that idea, however.
+There remain forces lined up in opposition, however.
 Last week, Netflix paid $450 million to buy the sequels to the 2019 mystery smash “Knives Out.”
-In addition to taking one of the biggest original theatrical hits out of movie theaters, the move further reinforces to consumers streaming’s big idea: the most desired films can be seen at home.
+In addition to taking one of the biggest original theatrical hits out of movie theaters, the move further reinforces to consumers streaming’s big idea: that the most desired films can be viewed at home.

-Nash allows that theatrical moviegoing could still be as much as 20-30 percent down next year as consumers up their streaming spend instead.
+Nash allows that theatrical moviegoing could still be down as much as 20 percent to 30 percent next year, as consumers up their streaming spend instead.

-And it remains to be see what role traditional studios’ decisions to put theatrical movies simultaneously on streaming will play.
-(Disney has just opted to do that with Marvel title “Black Widow," another potential cannibalization.)
+And it remains to be seen what role traditional studios’ decisions to put theatrical movies simultaneously on streaming will play.
+(Disney has just opted to do that with Marvel title “Black Widow,” another potential cannibalization.)
 “Godzilla” would have nearly doubled its opening-week box office if every one of the 3.6 million people who watched at home had come out and bought a ticket, though of course there’s no way to know how many would have.

-It’s not certain if studios, under pressure to grow streaming subscriber numbers, will still be willing to make a lot of their movies exclusive even after vaccines are widespread.
-That would create a situation in which the movie-theater business faces one of its greatest existential threats from an unlikely source: its own suppliers.
+It’s not certain if studios, under pressure to grow streaming subscriber numbers, will still be willing to make a lot of their movies exclusive even after vaccines are widespread, or if they would choose simultaneous release, “day-and-date” in industry parlance.
+That would create a situation in which the movie theater business faces one of its greatest existential threats from an unlikely source: its own suppliers.

 “I think the ‘Godzilla’ numbers prove that movie theaters are a good business model,” said Johnson, the theater owner.
 “But I think it also proves that day-and-date isn’t viable.
 I just hope studios understand that and bring back exclusivity.”